Watashi no Ecchina Rirekisho Mite Kudasai

 Watashi no Ecchina Rirekisho Mite Kudasai (私のHな履歴書みてください) is a Japanese manga series written and illustrated by Haruki.
 It was originally a one-shot published in Shueisha's Grand Jump Premium magazine in August 2017.
 It later began serialization in the same magazine in December that same year.

+Synopsis

+The series is centered around the sexual experiences of several different women.

 Publication

 Written and illustrated by Haruki, Watashi no Ecchina Rirekisho Mita Kudasai was originally published as a one-shot in Shueisha's Grand Jump Premium magazine on August 23, 2017.
 Another one-shot was later released in the 1st issue of the then newly-formed Grand Jump Mecha magazine on November 29, 2017.
 It later began serialization in the Grand Jump Premium magazine on December 27, 2017.
 It also began serialization in the Grand Jump Mecha magazine on May 30, 2018.
 It was later transferred to the then newly-formed Grand Jump Mucha magazine on December 26, 2018.
-Its chapters have been collected into thirteen tankōbon volumes as of October 2025.
+Its chapters have been collected into fourteen tankōbon volumes as of May 2026.